 An outbound lead is any B2B prospect who has shown interest in a company’s products or services but hasn’t purchased anything yet.
 In order to qualify as a lead, the potential buyer must have shown interest in what you’re selling.
 Then they can be entered into the outbound sales funnel.

-An SQL is an MQL who has been picked up by one of your sales representatives.
+- A sales qualified lead (SQL) who has been picked up by one of your sales representatives.
 They have progressed through the funnel and are ready for the next stage in the sales process.

 The sales team consists of:

-The marketing team consists of content marketers, campaign marketers and performance marketers.
+The marketing team consists of content marketers, campaign marketers, and performance marketers.
 Each one serves a different function to help generate outbound leads.
 For instance:

 This outbound lead gen tactic has been around forever.
 Why?
 Because it works!

-One of the most cost-effective and practical forms of outbound.
+Also known as cold email is one of the most cost-effective and practical forms of outbound.
 With this method, SDRs send prospects email messages that encourage engagement and conversation.